ginalamp/NFT_Twitter_Evolution/README.md

 * Does not run the Elbow Method.

 ## Prepping data for frequency/sentiment analysis for all topics
-This is necessary if you wish to run any sentiment or frequency code on any given topic.
+This is necessary to run in the Python interpreter if you wish to run any sentiment or frequency code on any given topic.
 By default, `run_scripts.py` only includes topic 11.
 ```py
 import single_topic_analysis as sta
 for i in range(11):